Nahid345/Nahid345/README.md

 ### Hi there 👋, I'm Nahid
 #### Web Developer

-I love to introduce myself as a Frontend Developer and enthusiast passionate about programming.
-I use technologies like Javascript, Reactjs, Html, CSS, and Expressjs to build and maintain web applications.
-I have knowledge of programming languages like c, c++, java, and python.
-I have a passion for learning and sharing my knowledge with others publicly as possible.
-Most of the time I work with front-end technologies but I enjoy working with problem-solving..
+I love to introduce myself as a  Developer and enthusiast passionate about programming.
+I use technologies like Javascript, Reactjs, HTML, CSS, and Express to build and maintain web applications.
+I have knowledge of Databases like Mysql (RDMS) and MongoDB(NoSql).
+I have knowledge of programming languages like c, c++, java, and Python.
+I have a passion for learning and sharing my knowledge with others as publicly as possible.
+Most of the time I work with Full-Stack technologies but I enjoy working with problem-solving.

-Skills:   HTML / CSS /Bootstrap / Taiwind / DaisyUi / JavaScprit / React / NodeJs / C,C++ / Python
+Skills:   HTML / CSS /Bootstrap / Taiwind / DaisyUi / JavaScprit / React / ExpressJs /MongoDB / C,C++ / Python

-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m currently learning Typescript
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about programming